actionml/cluster-setup/readme.md

 ##8.
 Setup the Universal Recommender

-The Universal Recommender is a PredcitionIO Template.
+The Universal Recommender is a PredictionIO Template.
 Refer to the [UR README.md](https://github.com/actionml/template-scala-parallel-universal-recommendation) for configuration.

 To run the integration test start by getting the source code.